MADE-Apps/MADE-Vue/CONTRIBUTING.md

 # Contributing

-These guidelines are designed to help you as a contributor to bring your code and skills to the MADE.js project to make it better.
+These guidelines are designed to help you as a contributor to bring your code and skills to the MADE Vue project to make it better.

 ## What can I contribute to?